 Alexandra Munroe is Director of Curatorial Affairs at Guggenheim Abu Dhabi, and Senior Curator, Asian Art at the Solomon R. Guggenheim Museum in New York.

-Nav Haq is Associate Curator at the Museum of Contemporary Art in Antwerp.
+Nav Haq is Associate Director at the Museum of Contemporary Art in Antwerp.

 Elvira Dyangani Ose is Director of the Museum of Contemporary Art in Barcelona.